Explicit non-asymptotic bounds for the distance to the first-order Edgeworth expansion: Abstract

 \section{Abstract}

 In this article, we obtain explicit bounds on the uniform distance between the cumulative distribution function of a standardized sum \(S_n\) of \(n\) independent centered random variables with moments of order four and its first-order Edgeworth expansion.
 Those bounds are valid for any sample size with \(n^{-1/2}\) rate under moment conditions only and \(n^{-1}\) rate under additional regularity constraints on the tail behavior of the characteristic function of~\(S_n\).
 In both cases, the bounds are further sharpened if the variables involved in \(S_n\) are unskewed.
 We also derive new Berry-Esseen-type bounds from our results and discuss their links with existing ones.
-We finally apply our results to illustrate the lack of finite-sample validity of one-sided tests based on the normal approximation of the mean.
+Following these theoretical results, we discuss the practical use of our bounds, which depend on possibly unknown moments of the distribution of~\(S_n\).
+Finally, we apply our bounds to investigate several aspects of the non-asymptotic behavior of one-sided tests: informativeness, sufficient sample size in experimental design, distortions in terms of levels and p-values.

-{\bf Keywords:} Berry-Esseen bound, Edgeworth expansion, normal approximation, central limit theorem, non-asymptotic tests.
+\textbf{Keywords}: Berry-Esseen bound, Edgeworth expansion, normal approximation, central limit theorem, non-asymptotic tests.